-Specifically, we offer three academic programs, each of which builds upon the other.
+CUGN's program includes three cores, each of which builds upon the other.

-Core 1: Students begin with Core 1 courses and are awarded a Certificate in Bible upon successful completion.

-Core 2: Those who desire a more in-depth study of the Bible, go on to enroll in Core 2 courses, which will yield, upon satisfactory completion, a Diploma in Biblical Studies.
+- Core 1: Students begin with Core 1 courses and are awarded a Certificate in Bible upon successful completion. - Core 2: Those who desire a more in-depth study of the Bible go on to enroll in Core 2 courses, which will yield, upon satisfactory completion, a Diploma in Biblical Studies. - Core 3: Those pursuing degrees with collaburating schools may select from our catalog of courses for directed-study and eventual transer of credit toward accredited degrees or toward CUGN certificate programs.